raystanza/raystanza.github.io/all_collections/_posts/2024-04-21-getting-started-with-metamask.md

    * Use a unique passphrase you’ll remember
 3. **Reveal & Backup Your Secret Recovery Phrase (12 words)**

-   * This *is* your wallet backup—no password resets without it
+   * This *is* your wallet backup-no password resets without it
    * **Never store digitally.** Write it on paper or use a metal seed backup

 ### Importing an Existing Wallet